yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 ```bash
 nextflow run fastqc.nf --reads data2/*_{1,2}_subset.fq.gz
 ```
 Please note that *data2* folder has different samples (i.e., lymphnode4a samples) than the ones (i.e.,lung3e samples) in *data* folder which was used earlier by default.
-You can see that *fastqc* analysis was performed on new set of samples now as shown below:
+You can see that *fastqc* analysis was performed on a new set of samples now as shown below:

 ```
 ls -l $PWD/work/**/*
 ```
-> **_NB_**: single dash (`-`): The single dash parameters are from a small, language defined subset. double dash (`--`): The double-dash parameters are user-defined and completely extensible -- they are used to populate `params`.
+> **_NB_**: single dash (`-`): The single dash parameters are from a small, nextflow-defined subset. double dash (`--`): The double-dash parameters are user-defined and completely extensible -- they are used to populate `params`.

 ### Moving results to a convenient directory

 Checking resulting files from a workflow analysis as shown above is quite tedious especially when there are several processes inside a workflow.
-Nextflow provides an easy way to collect resluting files to a convenient place using a special directive, *publishDir*.
+Nextflow provides an easy way to collect resulting files to a convenient place using a special directive, *publishDir*.

 Open *fastqc.nf* script in any text editor and uncomment (= remove double slashes) the following line:

 ```nextflow
 // publishDir 'results'
 ```
 and then run pipeline again.
-But this time, let's  use '-resume' flag as we don't need to perform quality control analysis again so that actual analysis is skipped due to the capability of nextflow to track cached results from previous analysis.
+But this time, let's use '-resume' flag as we don't need to perform quality control analysis again so that actual analysis is skipped due to the capability of nextflow to track cached results from the previous analysis.

 ```nextflow
 nextflow run fastqc.nf -resume